 Capitalized terms used but not defined in this Addendum have the meaning given to them in the Agreement.
 For the purposes of this Addendum, the following terms have the following meanings:

-1.1.
-“Additional Switching Support” means any technical support or professional services provided by Digimarc at Customer’s request that go beyond Digimarc’s mandatory obligations under the EU Data Act with respect to Switching, including support for tasks that Customer can reasonably perform via self-service APIs or other tooling made available by Digimarc.
+1.9 “Switching Assistance” means any technical support or professional services provided by Digimarc at Customer’s request that are not required to satisfy Digimarc’s obligations under Chapter VI of the EU Data Act, including support for tasks that Customer can perform via self-service APIs or other tooling made available by Digimarc.

-2. Customer Rights to Data
+2. Customer Rights to Exportable Data

 3. Data Access and Disclosure

 3.1.
 International Government Access (Non-Personal Data).
-Digimarc shall take all adequate technical, organizational, and legal measures to prevent any transfer of or access to non-personal data held in the European Union by Digimarc that would create a conflict with European Union law or the national law of the relevant member state.
-If Digimarc receives an order from a court or authority of a country that is not a member state of the European Union seeking disclosure of that non-personal data, Digimarc will, unless the request serves law enforcement purposes and for as long as necessary to preserve the effectiveness of law enforcement activities, inform Customer before complying with the request.
+Digimarc shall take all adequate technical, organizational, and legal measures to prevent any transfer of or access to non-personal data held in the Union by Digimarc that would create a conflict with European Union law or the national law of the relevant member state.
+If Digimarc receives an order from a court or authority of a country that is not a member state of the European Union seeking disclosure of that non-personal data, Digimarc will, unless the request serves law enforcement purposes and for as long as necessary to preserve the effectiveness of law enforcement activities, inform Customer before complying with the request, inform Customer before complying with the request.
 Digimarc will not disclose that non-personal data unless it determines that the order is legally binding under a recognized international agreement or, in the absence of such an agreement, that the specific conditions set forth in Article 32(3) of the EU Data Act have been met.

 3.2.
 Public Sector Requests.
 Customer acknowledges that under the EU Data Act, Digimarc may be legally obligated to provide certain Data to a Public Sector Body in the event of a Public Emergency or for other specific purposes defined in the EU Data Act.
 Digimarc will notify Customer of any such request unless prohibited by law.